apetkau/microbial-informatics-2014/labs/core-snp/README.md

 $ tar -xvvzf output-10-example.tar.gz
 ```

 This will extract the results into a directory __output-10-example/__.

+#### Part A

 Please examine the resulting whole genome phylogeny and the number of positions used to generate the phylogeny.
 How does using the whole genome compare to only using a fragment of the genome?

+#### Part B

+Please follow through indexing and loading up the VCF files for this dataset, _output-10-example/vcf_, in IGV.
+How does this compare to the files from **Lab 2**?

 [Answers](Answers.md)